sheehui/tp/docs/DeveloperGuide.md

       asset/liability/policy has been removed will be shown in the result display.

    3. Test case: `remove 0` <br>
-      Expected: No asset/liability/policy will be removed from the list.
+      Expected: Asset/Liability/Policy will not be removed from the list.
 An error message showing the correct format will be shown in the result display.

    4. Other incorrect remove commands to try: `remove`, `remove a`, `remove @`, `remove X`, `...` (where x is larger